Allisonwonderlax13/https-github.com-obsproject-obs-studio./Filters-Guide.md

 - **Threshold**: Once the signal reaches this level the compressor will begin to apply compression at the set ratio.
 When levels are below the threshold the ratio is 1:1 which translates to no gain reduction.
 - **Attack**: How quickly, in milliseconds, you want the compressor to reach full gain reduction when levels exceed the threshold.
 - **Release**: How quickly, in milliseconds, you want the compressor to return to zero gain reduction after levels drop below the threshold.
-- **Output gain**: This acts similarly to the standalone [Gain Filter](#gain).
-When you compress a signal it typically ends up quieter, reducing your average level.
-Applying Output or make-up gain brings the average level of the source back up, which can help improve its clarity and presence over-top of other audio sources.
+- **Output Gain**: When you compress a signal it typically ends up quieter which reduces your average level.
+Applying Output gain brings the average level of the source back up which can help improve its presence over-top of other audio sources.
 - **Sidechain/Ducking Source**: When a compressor is placed on an output audio source such as your Desktop, Sidechain can use the input from a microphone/aux source to reduce the volume of the output source.
-Sidechain compression, also known as *Ducking*, can be used to make room for your voice when speaking over-top of music and games by lowering your desktop audio when you speak.
+See [Sidechain Compression/Ducking](#sidechain-compressionducking).

 *Note.
-A source can still exceed 0dB with a compressor if your input level is too loud, your ratio/threshold are not set correctly or you apply too much output gain.
+A source can still exceed 0dB with a compressor if your input level is too loud, your ratio/threshold are set incorrectly or you apply too much output gain.
 To ensure you do not exceed 0dB you can use a [Limiter](#limiter) at the end of your filter chain.*

 ### Sidechain Compression/Ducking

+Sidechain compression, also known as *Ducking*, can be used to make room for your voice when speaking over-top of music and games by lowering your desktop audio when you speak.

 The following sidechain compression settings are recommended as a place to start.
 Adjust the threshold to control the strength of the ducking, attack/release control how quickly the volume changes.

 - **Ratio**: 32:1
-- **Threshold**: -32dB
+- **Threshold**: -36dB
-- **Attack**: 50-100ms (How fast the audio will duck out)
+- **Attack**: 100ms (How fast the audio will duck out)
-- **Release**: 500ms (How fast the audio will return to full volume)
+- **Release**: 600ms (How fast the audio will return to full volume)
 - **Output Gain**: 0dB (You do not apply output gain when using Sidechain compression)
 - **Sidechain/Ducking Source**: Microphone

 ***

 ### Expander
-An expander can be used to reduce background noise such as computer fans, mouse/keyboard clicks, even breathing in front of the microphone.
-Like a compressor, an expander reduces the level of an audio signal but it applies the gain reduction below the threshold instead of above it.
+An expander can be used to reduce background noise such as computer fans, mouse/keyboard clicks, breathing and unwanted mouth noises.
+An expander reduces the level of an audio signal by applying gain reduction, similar to a compressor but below the threshold instead of above it.

-An expander can be used in place of a gate for noise reduction, they are smoother to open and close due to using an adjustable ratio whereas a gate is a fixed ratio.
+An expander can be used in place of a gate for noise reduction, they can produce a smoother open and close due to having an adjustable ratio whereas a gate is a fixed.

 In short, an expander makes quiet sounds quieter and typically would be placed near the end of your filter chain, after any compression/other effects but before a [Limiter](#limiter).